 The Convertible Notes will be converted into Shares in the case of an IPO, on the Company receiving a letter from ASX confirming that the Company will be admitted to the Official List of ASX, subject to the satisfaction of certain conditions set out in the letter, on terms acceptable to the Company, (Conversion Date).
 The Conversion Price will be \$0.16 (equating to 1 convertible note converting into 1,168.75 Shares).
 The Convertible Notes cannot be converted into Shares prior to the Conversion Date.
-Subject to obtaining the necessary shareholder approval for the conversion of the Convertible Notes into Shares or the Company converting into a public company the Company will procure that all of the Convertible Notes will automatically convert into Shares at the Conversion Price immediately following the Conversion Date.
+Subject to obtaining the necessary shareholder approval for the converting into a public company the Company will procure that all of the Convertible Notes will automatically convert into Shares at the Conversion Price immediately following the Conversion Date.